frlender/Jandas/API.md

 }
 push(val:T[],options?: PushOptions): void
 ```
 Add an array `val` as a row or column to the end of the dataframe. `name` is the label for the array. `axis` determines the dimension to add the array.
-It is an in-place operation.
+It is an **inplace** operation.

 \
 **DataFrame.insert**